 Section 5(2)(a) adds the requirement that a person issued a training certificate for fire sprinkler fitting work be supervised on the jobsite and under the control of a residential or journey-level fire protection sprinkler fitter certified to perform the work being done.
-Subsections (i) and (ii) define the required supervision ratios.
+Subsections (i) and (ii) require this supervision to be at a one-to-one ratio.